lightningfastcomputing/ThorFork-Mining-Game/README.md

 # TODO

-Either standardize Vec2F/Vec2 coordinates or just use float coordinates, Vec2 could come in handly for raycasting later though

 Fix the discover function for the renderer (use rays or something)

 Add debug info to screen instead of just using console